Pay to Fly

 Do I have a good idea about the realities of the day to day life of an airline pilot?

 Make sure you are well researched on what the life style realities of an airline pilot are.
 Speak to current pilots about their lifestyle and compare it to your quality of life.
 Weekends, Bank Holidays, Christmas’s and are all normal working days at most airlines which could affect your family or social life considerably.
+If you and your family are used to a Monday – Friday 9 to 5 job, being away from home for a few days at a time, working weekends, late nights and early mornings might come as a bit of shock.

 How will I feel about spending a vast sum of money on a licence I might never use?